View

 It's important to note that joining a venture studio requires a certain level of commitment, flexibility, and openness to collaboration.
 While venture studios provide powerful support, they also expect founders to actively engage and contribute to growing a successful venture.

 Whether as a simple fee-for-service or a combination of both fee-for-service and sweat equity, working with Edition offers your startup a unique opportunity to leverage our expertise, resources, and collaborative ways of working to propel your venture.
 With a track record of nurturing early-stage and high-growth ventures, and a commitment to driving innovation, Edition provides a dynamic and supportive environment for ambitious founders and technology teams ready to bring their ideas to life.
+From our studio in Auckland to Sydney and New York, we support global growth and success.
 If you'd like to discuss a potential partnership, let's talk.

 Scott Kennedy